 Upon successfully completing this course, students will be able to:

 Apply basic economic concepts related to health insurance coverage

 Explain how both private health insurance and public health insurance are financed

-Define basic characteristics about the hospital, physician, and pharmaceutical drug industries
+Analyze various aspects of the hospital, physician, and pharmaceutical drug sectors

 Explain how nonprofit status, competition, quality, and safety affect medical providers

 Identify the various determinants of access to care for low-income and vulnerable populations

 Evaluate how specific policy proposals will likely affect access to care and healthcare spending